Resistance bands have been around for quite a long time (the 1900s according to this article ).

-At the beginning of the 21st century fitness bands exploded in popularity, and today you can find many different forms of resistance bands being used at home and in the gym.
+At the beginning of the 21st-century fitness bands exploded in popularity.
+Today you can find many different forms of resistance bands being used at home and in the gym.

 The Different Types of Resistance Band

-- Yellow = The easiest form of resistance band to use, very stretchable, perfect for beginners.
+- Yellow = The easiest form of resistance band to use.
+They are very stretchable and are perfect for beginners.

 - Red = Medium resistance, yet still relatively easy to use.
-Good for arm stretches and light chest work.
+They are good for arm stretches and light chest work.